West Somerset Morris

 Dance Out at Dunster Yarn Market

-The West Somerset Morris celebrated Boxing Day with a programme of dancing and music followed by the enactment of a traditional Mummers Play at the historic medieval Yarn Market, Dunster.
+The West Somerset Morris will celebrate Boxing Day with a programme of dancing and music followed by the enactment of the traditional Mummers Play at the historic medieval Yarn Market, Dunster.

 From 2018 the West Somerset Morris Men and the West Somerset Border Morris became the West Somerset Morris (WSM) and are now a mixed adult side dancing Cotswold and traditional Border Morris.